COTS Control Innovation Program

 #CCIP Research Projects

-Research projects in the CCIP portfolio are organised into subprogram themes.
-Researchers work with their colleagues within and across subprograms to maximise impact and ensure cross-disciplinary knowledge is widely shared.
+Research projects in the CCIP portfolio were organised into subprogram themes.
+Researchers worked with their colleagues within and across subprograms to maximise impact and ensure cross-disciplinary knowledge was widely shared.

 $190k - 3 projects